projectsbyif/s3-monitor/README.md

 said to be tamper-evident as any edits to elements already included in the Merkle tree can be identified.

+These proofs can be used in ways without revealing the underlying data.
+For instance in cases where sensitive data is held about a user they could acquire a proof data about them is held without seeing data about other users.

 ## How it works ##

 Objects added to an S3 bucket trigger a Lambda function which adds metadata